matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 1 row in set (0.00 sec)
 ```

-The `VALUES` statement is permissive regarding data types of column values; you can mix types within the same column, as shown here:
+The `VALUES` statement is permissive regarding data types of column values；you can mix types within the same column，as shown here：

 ```
 mysql> VALUES ROW("q", 42, '2019-12-18'),